gdg10/work-sample/README.md

 - Navigate to the directory that contains csv_normalizer.py, nrmlz.py, and an input .csv file
 - The tool takes the input .csv file as a command line argument.
 - Execute "python3 csv_normalizer.py input_csv_file" to run
-- The output .csv file will be generated in the same directory, with filename "OUTPUT_"+input_csv_file
+- The output .csv file will be generated in the current directory, with filename "OUTPUT_"+input_csv_file

 ## EXAMPLE: ##
 ```